NTHU-LSALAB/Gemini_UM/README.md

 ## About

-Gemini is an efficient GPU resource sharing system with fine-grained control for Linux platforms.
+Gemini_UM is an efficient GPU resource sharing system with fine-grained control for Linux platforms.

 It shares a NVIDIA GPU among multiple clients with specified resource constraint, and works seamlessly with any CUDA-based GPU programs.
 Besides, it is also work-conserving and with low overhead, so nearly no compute resource waste will happen.

+Furthermore, Gemini_UM intercepts the cuda memory allocation call, and let the gpu programs to use unified memory.
+With unified memory, we can share more jobs on the same GPU.

 ## System Structure